 What is carotid stenosis?

-Carotid stenosis is a condition in which the carotid artery, typically in the neck, is narrowed.
+Carotid stenosis is a medical condition in which the carotid artery, typically in the neck, is narrowed.
 This happens most often because of plaque buildup inside the artery, called atherosclerosis.
-As plaque builds, the artery becomes narrower and less blood is able to flow into the brain.
-Risk factors for developing atherosclerosis include:
+As the carotid artery atherosclerotic plaque builds, the artery becomes narrower and less blood is able to flow into the brain (Figure 1).
+Additionally, blood clots can develop on or near the plaque leading to a strokes.
+Depending on the situation, carotid stenosis may be treated with medical management, Carotid Endarterectomy or Carotid Stenting procedures.

 What are the symptoms of carotid stenosis?